 Responsibility for the South Asian collections is shared between a number of locations within the Bodleian Libraries.
 The main reference collection is on open access in the reference area accessed via the Charles Wendell David Reading Room at the Weston Library.
 Other important open shelf collections can be found in the Upper Camera, the Nizami Ganjavi Library and the Social Science Library.
 The most heavily used government publications - censuses, gazetteers and Indian parliamentary debates - are on open access in the Charles Wendell David Reference Area.
 Other titles are mostly stored at the Nizami Ganjavi Library, where they are being catalogued to a high level on SOLO and are being gradually moved to the Bodleian's Book Storage Facility.

 All manuscripts are read in the Charles Wendell David Reading Room at the Weston Library.

 Responsibility for Sri Lankan materials is shared with the Bodleian Library of Commonwealth and African Studies, now part of the Weston Library.
 Oxford’s major collection of books on South Asian painting, textiles and crafts is found in the Eastern Art collection at the Sackler Library.
 Indian legislation, law reports and text books on Indian law are kept at the Bodleian Law Library which also has a basic collection of law reports for Pakistan and a small collection on the laws of Sri Lanka.
 The Social Science Library has research and teaching collections on South Asian development studies.
-The primary loan collections of material on South Asia required for teaching purposes are held at the the Oriental Institute Library, the History Faculty Library, the Social Science Library and the Balfour Library
+The primary loan collections of material on South Asia required for teaching purposes are held at the the Nizami Ganjavi Library, the History Faculty Library, the Social Science Library and the Balfour Library